Unidata/git-recipes/cookbook.md

 First you will have to [install a git client on your machine](http://progit.org/book/ch1-4.html "Installing Git").
 There are also various git GUIs (like [egit for eclipse](http://eclipse.org/egit/)), but this document will initially focus on interacting with git from the command line.

 This is usually the point at which people have trouble with their SSH keys which github requires to establish secure connections.
 Please [see instructions here](http://help.github.com/mac-set-up-git/) for setting up your SSH keys.
-If you are on OSX and want to include your github password on your keychain so that you do not have to authenticate when pushing, see [here](http://samuel.kadolph.com/2011/03/store-your-git-https-passwords-in-your-os-x-keychain/).
+If you are on OS X and want to include your github password on your keychain so that you do not have to authenticate when pushing, see [here](http://samuel.kadolph.com/2011/03/store-your-git-https-passwords-in-your-os-x-keychain/).

 In order to view and contribute to a project hosted at github you must first clone it.
 Also, [please obtain a github login](https://github.com/signup/free) and let Julien know your login name.